rbw/pysnow/docs/full_examples/fetch.rst

 ------------

 The :meth:`pysnow.Response.first` returns the first record in a result containing one or more records.
-If the result contain no records, an exception is thrown.
+An exception is raised if the result doesn't contain any records.

 .. code-block:: python